 – Packing tape to secure wraps and covers.

 Disassembling furniture not only makes it easier to transport but also helps prevent damage.
 Remove legs from tables and sofas, take out drawers from dressers, and dismantle bed frames.
 Keep all hardware in labelled plastic bags so reassembly is straightforward at your new home.
 Always follow the manufacturer’s instructions to avoid damaging your furniture.
+Furniture with integrated mirror panels needs specialist protection, and our dedicated guide on packing mirrors for moving explains the safest methods step by step.

 Dust and clean your furniture before packing.
 This not only ensures that you’re moving only your belongings and not the dirt, but it also prevents scratches since dirt particles can be abrasive under wraps.
 Once clean, start wrapping.
 Use moving blankets or furniture pads first, securing them with packing tape.
 For extra protection, add a layer of bubble wrap.